 5. Rounding too early when the problem allows an exact answer in terms of π\pi.

-If the object is hollow, this formula gives the outer volume unless you subtract the empty inner part.
-If the radius changes along the height, the shape is not a cylinder, so this formula does not apply directly.
+One more condition to keep in mind: this formula gives the outer volume of a hollow cylinder unless you subtract the empty inner part, and if the radius changes along the height, the shape is not a cylinder, so the formula does not apply directly.
+Cans, pipes, tanks, candles, and circular columns are the usual fits.

 Need help with a problem?